-New Program Name/Expansion of Existing Program Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars Continually GBC's mission is to 2009-2012 As needed and Grants and evaluate the respond in a timely can be private funding changing needs manner to the needs of afforded. are always for new and the constituents of the sought where existing GBC services area. and when programs. possible.
+New Program Name/Expansion of Existing Program Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars Continually GBC's mission is to 2009-2012 As needed and Grants and evaluate the respond in a timely can be private funding changing needs for manner to the needs of afforded. are always sought new and existing the constituents of the where and when programs.
+GBC services area. possible.

-New Program Name/Expansion of Existing Program Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars Expand and extend programs into Nye County.
-Conduct surveys of employers and prospective students, begin and expand programs into Nye County as need dictates.
-2009-2012 As needed and can be afforded.
-Unknown at this time, but possibilities exist.
-Expand mine and industry workforce training programs.
-Continue to evaluate opportunities for expanding contract training programs with mining companies and other industries.
-2009-2012 Minimal, mostly related to facilities.
-Staff is in place.
-Largely self funded through contract agreements.
-Expansion of Corrections emphasis of CRJ AAS degree.
-Expand the current program to Pahrump and tailor the program to needs of the federal detention center, pending approval and completion of the facility.
-2009-2012 \$20,000/year initially (adjunct), \$80,000 by 2011 or 2012.
-Some private support will be sought to train federal detention center staff.
-Dual credit Create well coordinated dual credit study programs with service area high schools.
-2009-2012 Minimal, if any.
-Some support from employer groups possible.
-Ultrasound certification with possible BAS emphasis.
-Add ultrasound certification (which could lead to a BAS emphasis) to existing Radiology Technology program.
-2009 \$90,000/yr Perkins Grant funding to develop program.
-BA in Human Services Successful AAS degree in Human Services provides opportunity to create BA in this field to fill many positions in rural health care.
+New Program Name/Expansion of Existing Program Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars Expand and extend Conduct surveys of 2009-2012 As needed and Unknown at this programs into Nye employers and can be time, but County. prospective students, afforded. possibilities exist. begin and expand programs into Nye County as need dictates.
+Expand mine and Continue to evaluate 2009-2012 Minimal, Largely self industry workforce opportunities for mostly related funded through training programs. expanding contract to facilities. contract training programs with Staff is in agreements. mining companies and place. other industries.
+Expansion of Expand the current 2009-2012 \$20,000/year Some private Corrections program to Pahrump and initially support will be emphasis of CRJ tailor the program to (adjunct), sought to train AAS degree. needs of the federal \$80,000 by federal detention detention center, pending 2011 or 2012. center staff. approval and completion of the facility.
+Dual credit Create well coordinated 2009-2012 Minimal, if Some support dual credit study any. from employer programs with service groups possible. area high schools.
+Ultrasound Add ultrasound 2009 \$90,000/yr Perkins Grant certification with certification (which could funding to possible BAS lead to a BAS emphasis) develop program. emphasis. to existing Radiology Technology program.
+BA in Human Successful AAS degree 2009 or 2010 \$75,000/yr Program will be Services in Human Services developed in this provides opportunity to time frame only if create BA in this field to a federal HRSA fill many positions in grant is received. rural health care.
 Can lead to needed graduate level training elsewhere.
-2009 or 2010 \$75,000/yr Program will be developed in this time frame only if a federal HRSA grant is received.
-AAS in Emergency Response and Management Cooperative program being developed with UNR Fire Science Academy (FSA), contingent upon FSA status.
+AAS in Cooperative program 2009 Minimal, most FSA courses are Emergency being developed with instruction will self supporting, Response and UNR Fire Science be done by without state Management Academy (FSA), FSA personnel dollars.
+2 contingent upon FSA at contract rate. status.
 Originally planned for 2008.
-2009 Minimal, most instruction will be done by FSA personnel at contract rate.
-FSA courses are self supporting, without state dollars.

-New Program Name/Expansion of Existing Program Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars AAS, EMS- Paramedic.
-Create an EMS- Paramedic AAS degree to meet the increasing need in rural counties.
-2010 \$85,000/yr, most already funded.
-One faculty position already exists.
-Some assistance from AHEC and county emergency service agencies.
-BAS emphasis in Emergency Response and Management Add an emphasis to the existing BAS degree.
-Cooperative program with UNR Fire Science Academy (FSA), pending FSA status.
-2010 Minimal, most instruction will be done by FSA personnel at contract rate.
-FSA courses are self supporting, without state dollars.
-ADN Nursing program Extend ADN Nursing program to Nye County.
-Schedule already delayed pending funding source.
-2010 \$85,000/yr Funding source is needed to begin program.
-Upgrade platform for online program.
-Upgrade is necessary to effectively continue online delivery.
-2010-2011 \$75,000 Probably none.
-Alternative energy programs Electrical and mechanical programs tailored to specific needs for alternative energy.
-2010-2012 To be determined.
-To be determined.
-BAS emphasis in Public Administration Add an emphasis for Public Administration to the existing BAS degree.
-2010-2012 \$50,000- 75,000/yr Unknown at this time, but possibly available through various agencies.
+New Program Name/Expansion of Existing Program Brief Description Date of Implementation Estimated Cost Funding Sources Outside of State Dollars AAS, EMS- Create an EMS- 2010 \$85,000/yr, Some assistance Paramedic.
+Paramedic AAS degree most already from AHEC and to meet the increasing funded.
+One county need in rural counties. faculty emergency position service agencies. already exists.
+BAS emphasis in Add an emphasis to the 2010 Minimal, most FSA courses are Emergency existing BAS degree. instruction will self supporting, Response and Cooperative program be done by without state Management with UNR Fire Science FSA personnel dollars.
+Academy (FSA), pending at contract rate.
+FSA status.
+ADN Nursing Extend ADN Nursing 2010 \$85,000/yr Funding source is program program to Nye County. needed to begin Schedule already delayed program. pending funding source.
+Upgrade platform Upgrade is necessary to 2010-2011 \$75,000 Probably none. for online effectively continue program. online delivery.
+Alternative energy Electrical and mechanical 2010-2012 To be To be determined. programs programs tailored to determined. specific needs for alternative energy.
+BAS emphasis in Add an emphasis for 2010-2012 \$50,000- Unknown at this Public Public Administration to 75,000/yr time, but possibly Administration the existing BAS degree. available through various agencies.